-Aim for bright colors, different smells, and unique textures so that it can experience the same changing diet it would in the wild.
+Adding diversity to a tortoise’s diet will also keep it happy.
+Aim for bright colors, interesting smells, and unique textures so that a tortoise can experience the same variety it would in the wild.

-Do Tortoises Need Entertainment?
+Why Do Tortoises Need Entertainment?

-According to Applied Animal Behaviour Science, tortoises living in captivity tend to experience high levels of stress.
-This is because artificial habitats might not have adequate stimuli to encourage pets in captivity to behave like their wild counterparts.
+Stress is more likely because artificial habitats don’t always have adequate stimuli to encourage captive tortoises to behave like their wild counterparts.

 Encourages Physical Activity